geneontology/geneontology.github.io/_docs/download-mappings.md

 # Cross-references of External Classification Systems to GO
 Many Gene Ontology terms are cross-referenced to corresponding concepts from a number of external vocabularies, including Enzyme Commission numbers, KEGG, Reactome Pathways, and Wikipedia.
 The cross-references (mappings) are typically made manually.
 Please report any errors or suggest alternatives to the GO helpdesk.

-## Using and citing cross-reaferences and mappings
+## Using and citing cross-references and mappings

 If you have used a mapping in a publication or presentation, please ensure that you cite both the GO project and the source of the mapping (detailed below).
 See the GO citation guide for citing the GO project.